 Moim.Ridnym is a social project aimed at empowering older women in Ukraine's border regions in Ukraine.
 Women from villages in Sumy Oblast embroider and knit, allowing them to express their creativity, feel the value of their work, and remain active in the labour market.

-For two weeks, from 21 October to 5 November, the "Most Expensive Meal in the World" by Olga Martynovska will be served as a complementary entrée at two Kyiv restaurants: “Etre Sofie” at 24 Volodymyrska Street, and “Odesa” at 114 Velyka Vasylkivska Street.
+For two weeks, from 21 October to 5 November, the "Most Valuable Meal in the World" by Olga Martynovska will be served as a complementary entrée at two Kyiv restaurants: “Etre Sofie” at 24 Volodymyrska Street, and “Odesa” at 114 Velyka Vasylkivska Street.
 Come, taste, and learn more about the project and share your impressions on social networks so that as many people as possible learn about the importance of supporting demining processes in Ukraine. #SoulOfSoil #ДушаЗемлі

 How UNDP supports mine action